bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 * MIN_VALUE and MAX_VALUE available for all numeric types for both JVM and JS

 As we are working on the Kotlin standard library, some things get changed and/or deprecated.
 Use quick fixes and the “Cleanup Code…” action to migrate your code.
 (Please make sure that you have attached the sources of the standard library to your project.)
-The full list of changes is available here.
+The full list of changes is available  [here](https://quip.com/Cy9IAkZtvmjm) .
 ## IntelliJ IDEA Plugin

-Kotlin IDE now supports the standard Introduce Parameter refactoring that turns an expression selected inside a function into a parameter:
+Kotlin IDE now supports the standard <strong>Introduce Parameter</strong> refactoring that turns an expression selected inside a function into a parameter:

 {% raw %}
 <p><img class="aligncenter" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2015/05/parameter.png?fit=640%2C120&amp;ssl=1"/></p>
 {% endraw %}

-Additionally, Introduce Lambda Parameter is available to extract a piece of code as a function value:
+Additionally, <strong>Introduce Lambda Parameter</strong> is available to extract a piece of code as a function value:

 {% raw %}
 <p><img class="aligncenter" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/05/lambda.png?fit=640%2C120&amp;ssl=1"/></p>
 {% endraw %}

-Rename has an option to rename related declarations (variables, subclasses etc) as well:
+<strong>Rename</strong> has an option to rename related declarations (variables, subclasses etc) as well:

 {% raw %}
 <p><img class="aligncenter" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2015/05/rename.png?fit=640%2C85&amp;ssl=1"/></p>
 {% endraw %}

-As we are adding a lot of deprecations lately, the IDE now supports ReplaceWith quick-fix: there’s an (optional) extra parameter to the deprecated annotation, where we can specify an expression to replace a deprecated call:
+As we are adding a lot of deprecations lately, the IDE now supports <code>ReplaceWith</code> quick-fix: there’s an (optional) extra parameter to the <code>deprecated</code> annotation, where we can specify an expression to replace a deprecated call:

 {% raw %}
 <p><img class="aligncenter" data-recalc-dims="1" src="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/05/replace-with.png?fit=640%2C230&amp;ssl=1"/></p>
 {% endraw %}

-There is an intention action to add ReplaceWith to user’s deprecated declarations.
+There is an intention action to add <code>ReplaceWith</code> to user’s deprecated declarations.
 Some more changes:

 * New Debugger Features